Matt Reynolds (infielder)

-Matthew William Reynolds (born December 3, 1990) is an American professional baseball infielder in the Cincinnati Reds organization.
-He has previously played in Major League Baseball (MLB) for the New York Mets, Washington Nationals, and Kansas City Royals.
+Matthew William Reynolds (born December 3, 1990) is an American former professional baseball infielder.
+He played in Major League Baseball (MLB) for the New York Mets, Washington Nationals, Kansas City Royals, and Cincinnati Reds.
+He also played in Nippon Professional Baseball (NPB) for the Hiroshima Toyo Carp.

 High school and college career

 Reynolds attended Bishop Kelley High School in Tulsa, Oklahoma.
 He played both baseball and basketball and received interest from Iowa State, Furman and Butler to play college basketball.

 He decided, however, to play college baseball for the Arkansas Razorbacks at the University of Arkansas.
 He played for Arkansas as a third baseman from 2010 to 2012 and hit .275/.382/.413 with 11 home runs and 72 runs batted in 150 career games.
 After his sophomore season in 2011, he played collegiate summer baseball for the Yarmouth–Dennis Red Sox of the Cape Cod Baseball League.